Making the plunge into a new career can be scary, but with the right tools, you can set yourself up for success.

 You may be wondering why this mini-series did not open with this subject.
 The answer, as Laura Berman Fortgang puts it, is that fear, doubts, and lack of training are nothing compared with the stopping power that we attribute to money.

 There are two sets of money obstacles that can hold you back from easy career changes.
-One's judgment that comes from others’ perception of your lifestyle.
+One is the judgment that comes from others’ perception of your lifestyle.
 The other is fear of taking responsibility for your finances.
 Think about which one it is for you (the answer could be both).

 If your issue is judgment, spend some time thinking through who exactly you would be letting down.

 If taking charge of finances is your stumbling block, figure out what you need in order to live the life you live right now.
 Write down what you have, and what you owe.
 Map out a budget.
-There are many resources that can help you create a budget, save money, and stay on track – Mint, Acorns, and Digit are just a few to mention.
+There are many resources that can help you create a budget, save money, and stay on track, like Mint, Acorns, and Digit.

-Example time.
-James, unhappily employed as a marketing manager, wanted to build guitars for a living.
-When he took a hard honest look at his finances (getting him to do it was not easy!)
-James had to face the fact that his lifestyle did not leave any room for saving.
+For example, James, who was unhappily employed as a marketing manager, wanted to build guitars for a living.
+When he took a hard honest look at his finances, James had to face the fact that his lifestyle did not leave any room for saving.
 He figured out what reserves he would need to pay for his year in transition.
 After the initial shock of the number wore off, he sprung into action.
 James negotiated a remote-work arrangement with his employer, sold his house and most of his possessions, banked the money, and moved to another part of the country where living expenses were more reasonable.
-He kept his marketing job for the next 2 years, while he saved every penny and built guitars on weekends.
+He kept his marketing job for the next two years, while he saved every penny and built guitars on weekends.
 When asked about that period of his life, James reflects on it fondly as a time of intense focus on what matters most.

 Map the path